- CCN-Ballet de Lorraine

 Koo Jeong A, artist invited by the Centre Pompidou-Metz through the project "Artiste associé"

-A corps de ballet consisting of 26 male and female dancers
+A corps de ballet consisting of 25 dancers

 One of the essential elements in my work is that the body is always the specific starting point, both subject and object of the piece to be created.

 So each creation is built entirely on the individuals dancing in it and the subject of the work is the group of 25 dancers, who have all experienced the same research process and who are each unique individuals with their own training, experiences, stage presence and ideas.